infoeducatie/gazeta/wp-content/plugins/custom-facebook-feed/README.txt

 For a full list of FAQs and help with troubleshooting please visit the **[FAQ & Troubleshooting](https://smashballoon.com/custom-facebook-feed/faq/)** section of the Smash Balloon website

-= How do I find the Page ID of my Facebook page or group? =
+= How do I find the Page ID of my Facebook page? =

 If you have a Facebook **page** with a URL like this: `https://www.facebook.com/smashballoon` then the Page ID is just `smashballoon`.
 If your page URL is structured like this: `https://www.facebook.com/pages/smashballoon/123654123654123` then the Page ID is actually the number at the end, so in this case `123654123654123`.

-If you have a Facebook **group** then use [this tool](http://lookup-id.com/ "Look Up my ID") to find your Group ID.
+Due to [recent changes](https://smashballoon.com/facebook-api-changes-april-4-2018/) to the Facebook API it is unfortunately no longer possible to display a feed from a Facebook Group.

 Copy and paste the ID into the [Pro demo](https://smashballoon.com/custom-facebook-feed/demo/) to test it.

 = Are there any limitations on which Facebook page or group feeds I can display? =

-The Facebook feed you're trying to display has to be from a publicly accessible Facebook page or group.
-This means that you can't display the feed from your own personal Facebook profile or private Facebook group.
+The Facebook feed you're trying to display has to be from a publicly accessible Facebook page.
+This means that you can't display the feed from your own personal Facebook profile or Facebook group.
 This is to do with Facebook's privacy policies.
 You can't display a non-public Facebook feed publicly.

 If your Facebook page has any restrictions on it (age, for example) then it means that people have to be signed into Facebook in order to view your page.
 This isn't desirable for most Facebook pages as it means that it isn't accessible by people who don't have a Facebook account and that your Facebook page can't be crawled and indexed by search engines.

 An easy way to determine whether your Facebook page is set to public is to sign out of your Facebook account and try to visit your page.
 If Facebook forces you to sign in to view your page then it isn't public.
 You can change your Facebook page to public in your Facebook page settings simply by removing any age or location restrictions you have on it ([screenshot](https://smashballoon.com/wp-content/uploads/2013/06/facebook-page-restrictions.png)), which will then allow the Custom Facebook Feed plugin to access and display your feed.

-= Can I display feeds from multiple Facebook pages or groups? =
+= Can I display feeds from multiple Facebook pages? =

 You can set your default Facebook Page ID on the Custom Facebook Feed settings page within the WordPress admin, you can then define different page IDs in the shortcodes you use to show multiple feeds from different Facebook pages.
 Just use the id option in your shortcode like so: [custom-facebook-feed id=another_page_id].
 You can use as many shortcodes as you like with as many different IDs as you like.

 = Can I display the feed from a personal Facebook profile? =

-Due to Facebook's privacy policy you're not able to use the plugin to display all of your posts from a personal profile, only from a public page or group, as posts from a personal profile are protected for privacy reasons.
+Due to Facebook's privacy policy you're not able to use the plugin to display all of your posts from a personal profile, only from a public page, as posts from a personal profile are protected for privacy reasons.
 You may have limited success in displaying certain posts from a personal profile but most posts are not able to be displayed.

 If you're using the profile to represent a business, organization, product, public figure or the like, then we'd advise converting your profile to a page per [Facebook's recommendation](http://www.facebook.com/help/175644189234902/), as there are many advantages to using pages over profiles.